Technology

 In the first step of the production process, a solution of a specific template molecule and selected functional monomers is produced, and the monomers organize around the template molecule.
 Subsequently, polymerization is initiated, meaning that the monomers and template molecules are forced together to form a structure of molecules: a polymer.

-In the next part of the process, the polymer is mechanically down-sized into small MIPs particles and washed in order to remove the template molecules.
-This leaves cavities in the MIPs particles which are complementary to the physical and chemical characteristics of the template molecule.
-These cavities function as binding sites and due to their high specificity, the MIPs particles are only capable of interacting with the template molecule, while other molecules closely related in structure are left untouched.
+In the next part of the process, the polymer is mechanically down-sized into small MIP particles and washed in order to remove the template molecules.
+This leaves cavities in the MIP particles which are complementary to the physical and chemical characteristics of the template molecule.
+These cavities function as binding sites and due to their high specificity, the MIP particles are capable of interacting with the template molecule, while other molecules closely related in structure are left untouched.